 Reserves, for the purpose of clarity, is defined as unrestricted reserves represented by net current assets, which includes cash at bank and in hand.
 This is deemed to be the readily available and convertible element of the overall reserves.
-Based on the total expenditure for 2018, two weeks of overheads, if split equally over 52 weeks, amounts to £223,123 (2017: £198,405).
-The reserves held at year-end were £477,523 (2017: £278,588).
-The higher than expected reserves level was attributable to a transfer of funds received from Syracuse University on the last day of the year, intended for the quarterly rent payment on for the first quarter of the next fiscal year.
-In previous years the quarterly rent had been prepaid in June and included in the Debtors section of the statutory accounts.
+The reserves held at year-end were £156,940 (2018: £477,523).